aiidateam/aiida-core/docs/source/reference/command_line.rst

       --migration / --no-migration    Force migration of export file archives, if needed.
                                       [default: True]

+      --fail-fast                     Exit immediately if an error occurs during import or migration.  [default: False]

       -n, --non-interactive           In non-interactive mode, the CLI never prompts but simply uses default values for options that define one.